 Galatians 2:20 ESV I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.

 We are not in athletic contest against sin, we are in a war against sin and our enemy.
 Sin is an evil, vicious, subtle, cunning, wicked monster that dwells in our flesh.
 We are to kill it! crush it! strike it until it is dead!
+This means we are in the offensive mode and charging after the sin within us.
 Paul says the God of peace will crush Satan under our feet.

 We cannot treat demons gently.
 We cannot coax them.
 Demons love to reason and are more than happy to have you talk to them by the hour.
 Jesus did not let the demons speak.
 He did not have the time to listen to their endless arguments.